mrled/keymap.click/docs/devnotes.md

 ### Release a version 1.0

 * ✅ Add a guide
-* 🔲 Add / edit content for all the keys I want
+* ✅ Add / edit content for all the keys I want
 * ✅ Add place for more general info / prose
-* 🔲 Add / edit prose content
+* ✅ Add / edit prose content
 * ✅ Draw orange line to selected key

-### Add a guide for the main layout

-* ✅ Fill out all the info content.
-* 🔲 Edit all the content

-### Add content for all the keys I want

-* ✅ Fill out key info content with references.
-* 🔲 Edit all the content

-### Add prose content

-* ✅ Write about what this is, who am I, how this works, what an ErgoDox is, RSI stuff, etc etc.
-* 🔲 Edit all of this.
+* 🔲 Solicit feedback from others

+### Solicit feedback from others

+I need outside eyes on this.

+* Editing
+* Bug hunting
+* Do I need to remove the menu before shipping 1.0?
+The more I look at it, the more I hate it.
+* Does this even make sense for someone who hasn't stared at it for 100 hours?

 ## Ideas